MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 ### Database tier

 Use HSR for HANA-supported replication.
-In addition to a local, two-node high availability setup, HSR supports multi-tier replication where a third node in a separate Azure region acts as a foreign entity, not part of the cluster, and registers to the secondary replica of the clustered HSR pair as its replication target.
+In addition to a local, two-node high availability setup, HSR supports multi-tier replication where a third node in a separate Azure region acts as a foreign entity, not part of the cluster.
+That third node registers with the secondary replica of the clustered HSR pair as its replication target.
 This setup forms a replication daisy chain.

 The failover to the DR node is a manual process.
-With HANA 2.0 SPS 03 and later, it's possible to configure [multi-target system replication](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.03/en-US/ba457510958241889a459e606bbcf3d3.html), which supports additional replicas by replicating the primary node in the DR region asynchronously.
+With HANA 2.0 SPS 03 and later, it's possible to configure [multi-target system replication](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.03/ba457510958241889a459e606bbcf3d3.html), which supports additional replicas by replicating the primary node in the DR region asynchronously.
 In addition, if you use Azure NetApp Files for either the Central Services or the HANA database layer, use rsync or a content replication tool of choice.

 ### DR for shared services